srolandmarshall/phish-cli-app/README.md

 Currently still in development.
 Things that are working are:

 Look up show by tour year: type `tour` to browse by tour year.
+Look up song by name: `song` then type the song title.
+Type `Yes` for extended song info (albums, vocals, recommended versions) `lyrics` or `history` at the `"Do you want to know more?"` prompt for those goodies.
+Look up show by date: type `show` at the menu to get a choice to search by tour or by `date`.
+Type in the date in either of the listed formats and be shown a show on that date if it exists.
+Still works a little wonky if two+ shows were played on that day.

 *Things that should work soon*:

-1. Look up song by name
-2. Look up show by date
 3. Look up last played show by `lastshow`
 4. Look up most popular songs by `top10`